 10 Essential Live Chat Best Practices & How to Execute Them

 If you want to create long-lasting customer relationships you need to be able to communicate effectively.
-One critical tool in the effective communication toolkit is live chat.
-Live chat provides a platform for you to communicate with customers in real-time, thereby increasing customer satisfaction levels.

 live chat best practices